IAC-deepRL/IAC/README.md

 The while-loop will terminate when the conditions are met, e.g., achieving a target score, maximum steps, or manually breaks.

-## Experiment
+## Experiments

 ### Experiment 5.1 Comparisons with Benchmark Algorithms

-I am the author of [ElegantRL (over 1k stars)](https://github.com/AI4Finance-Foundation/ElegantRL).
-You can find other DRL algorithms in this repo.
-(DDPG, TD3, SAC, PPO, ...)
+You can find other DRL algorithms (DDPG, TD3, SAC, PPO, ...) in the [ElegantRL (over 1k stars)](https://github.com/AI4Finance-Foundation/ElegantRL) repository.

 ### Experiment 5.2 Self-comparisons

 #### Table 1.
 Levels of IAC for self-comparisons

-It is easy to run self-comparisons.
-Just replace the network to corresponding verison.
+For self-comparisons, just replace the network with an algorithm level (L1 to L4).

 | Level    |  Network| Description |
 | -- | ----------- | ----------------------------------------------------------------------|